team-ocean/veros/doc/introduction/introduction.rst

 The vision
 ----------

-Veros is an adaptation of `pyOM2 <https://wiki.zmaw.de/ifm/TO/pyOM2>`_ (v2.1.0), developed by Carsten Eden (Institut für Meereskunde, Hamburg University).
+Veros is an adaptation of `pyOM2 <https://wiki.zmaw.de/ifm/TO/pyOM2>`_ (v2.1.0), developed at Institut für Meereskunde, Hamburg University.
 In contrast to pyOM2, however, this implementation does not rely on a Fortran backend for computations - everything runs in pure Python, down to the last parameterization.
 We believe that using this approach it is possible to create an open source ocean model that is:

 1. **Easy to access**: Python modules are simple to install, and projects like `Anaconda <https://www.continuum.io/anaconda-overview>`_ are doing a great job in creating platform-independent environments.
 2. **Easy to use**: Anyone with some experience can use their favorite Python tools to set up, control, and post-process Veros.
-3. **Easy to verify**: Python code tends to be concise and easy to read, even for people with little practical programming experience.
-This enables a wide range of people to spot errors in our code, solidifying it in the process.
-4. **Easy to modify**: Due to the popularity of Python, its dynamic code structure, and :abbr:`OOP (object-oriented programming)`-capabilities, Veros can be extended and modified with minimal effort.
+3. **Easy to modify**: Due to Python's popularity, available abstractions, and dynamic nature, Veros can be extended and modified with relatively little effort.

-However, using Python over a compiled language like Fortran usually comes at a high computational cost.
-We try to overcome this gap for large models by providing an interface to `Bohrium <https://github.com/bh107/bohrium>`_, a framework that acts as a high-performance replacement for NumPy.
-Bohrium takes care of all parallelism in the background for us, so we can concentrate on writing a nice, readable ocean model.
+However, choosing Python over a compiled language like Fortran usually comes at a high computational cost.
+We overcome this gap by using `JAX <https://github.com/google/jax>`_, a framework that can act as a high-performance replacement for NumPy.
+JAX takes care of all performance optimizations in the background, and runs on both CPUs and GPUs.

-In case you are curious about how Veros is currently stacking up against pyOM2 in terms of performance, you should check out :doc:`our benchmarks </more/benchmarks>`.

 Features
 --------